Olex2/Olex2Manual/Tools/toolbox_work.md

 - **Atom Types**: During model building, changing the atom type of a mis-assigned atom is a fairly common operation.
 We display the atom types that are in the list as little coloured buttons.
 A green button means that the number of atoms of that type that is actually present in the structure matches the provided formula.
 A blue button means that there aren't enough of this type and a red button means that this atom type has been over-assigned.
 The … button allows you to access the periodic table.

->>You can also use the right-click menu to change the atom type, or use the command line: select the atom(s) you want to change and type `name N` to change all selected atoms to nitrogen, for example.
+>>You can also use the right-click menu to change the atom type, or use the command line: select the atom(s) you want to change and type `CODE name N` to change all selected atoms to nitrogen, for example.

 - **Add Hydrogen Atoms**: Olex2 will place hydrogen atoms geometrically and automatically and releveant constraints will be added.
 For almost all hydrogen atoms, our placement routine works very well (including solvent water molecules, amines etc).
 If a hydrogen atom should be placed in the wrong place, simply delete the one wrongly placed atom and try this again.
 Very often you will find it is now correctly placed.
-From the command line, the command is `hadd'.
+From the command line, the command is `CODE hadd'.

 - **Isotropic/Anisotropic**: In the early phases of structure building, atoms are refined isotropically (i.e. modelled as spheres).
 To change this to anisotropic refinement (i.e. modelled as ellipsoids), press the ellipsoid button.
 If nothing is selected, *all* atoms will be changed.